CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

     convert-pheno -iredcap redcap.csv --redcap-dictionary dictionary.csv --mapping-file mapping.yaml -obff individuals.json
     ```

+    By default, the generated `BFF` keeps a copy of the source row under
+    `info.REDCap_columns` so users can audit mapped values against the original
+    REDCap export.
+Use `--no-source-info` to omit that raw source snapshot.

     If you want to inspect ontology search results, you can also request a TSV audit file:

     ```bash